SD-github21/PyBer_Analysis/README.md

 # PyBer Analysis

 ## Overview of PyBer Analysis
 The purpose of the PyBer analysis was to compare ride-sharing data across diverse city types in order to identify existing disparities that can assist with key business decisions.
-Comparisons between urban, suburban, and rural city types were examined across several metrics to determine the affordability and accessibility of ride-sharing services.
+Comparisons between urban, suburban, and rural city types were examined across several metrics to determine the affordability and accessibility of ride-sharing services amongst these key groups.

 ## Resources
 - Data Sources: city_data.csv & ride_data.csv